Trump’s Plan Calls For Gyms To Reopen, But How Safe Is It To Go To One?

-On Thursday, Trump announced the guidelines for Phase One, which looked to reopen restaurants, movie theaters, places of worship, and large sporting venues, as well as gyms, “if they adhere to strict physical distancing and sanitation protocol,” according to a White House memo titled “Guidelines for Opening Up America Again.”
+On Thursday, Trump announced the guidelines for Phase One, which looked to reopen restaurants, cinemas, places of worship, and large sporting venues, as well as gyms, “if they adhere to strict physical distancing and sanitation protocol,” according to a White House memo titled “Guidelines for Opening Up America Again.”

 Advertisement